 Why Educators Should Care

-In your classroom right now, there are students struggling with their mental health.
-There are students with families members with mental illnesses.
+In your classroom right now, students are struggling with their mental health.
+There are students with family members with mental illnesses.
 There are students without any experience with mental illness who are taking direction from you on how to talk and think about it.

-As educators we take great pride in creating classroom communities that help our students develop social emotional skills and become strong, caring people.
-The language we use is an important part of this.
+As educators, we take great pride in creating classroom communities that help our students develop social-emotional skills and become strong, caring people.
+The language we use is an integral part of this.

 Make this concrete and write down your answer to those questions.
 Spend a week thinking about what you do in your classroom (and outside of it) that supports or hinders those goals.

-I've been thinking about this topic a lot over the last few months.
-Reflecting on my own language and considering the impact it might have on someone struggling with mental illness.
+I've been thinking about this topic extensively over the last few months.
+I was reflecting on my language and considering the impact it might have on someone struggling with mental illness.
 Here are some things that I am doing to eliminate the casual use of mental illness in my vocabulary.

-Name Them: Make a list of the psychological terms that have creeped into your casual language.
+Name Them: List the psychological terms that have crept into your casual language.

 Accountability: I'm working to eliminate these technical terms from my casual language.
 I've told my family and friends and encouraged them to call me out when I slip up.
 My sister loves that. 🙂

-Accurate Language: I'm trying to more accurately describe my stresses.
+Accurate Language: I'm trying to describe my stresses more accurately.
 No more depressed, but rather really sad.
-No more ADHD, but rather I was unfocused yesterday.
+No more ADHD, but instead, I was unfocused yesterday.

-Educate: Explain to someone else why our language about mental illness is important.
-No need to get on a soap box, but we make changes when we educate others using kindness and understanding.
+Educate: Explain to someone else why our language about mental illness is essential.
+There is no need to get on a soap box, but we make changes when we educate others using kindness and understanding.

 Advocate: Teach a student how to advocate for themselves and their struggles.